Elio Challita

 Hello,

-I am a Postdoctoral Researcher at the Harvard Microrobotics Laboratory with Professor Robert J. Wood.
+I am a Schmidt Science Fellow Postdoctoral Researcher at the Harvard Microrobotics Laboratory with Professor Robert J. Wood.

 I previously worked at the Bhamla lab at Georgia Tech where I studied how ultrafast invertebrates (Insects, hexapods, arachnids) grapple with fluid dynamics challenges to carry out essential biological functions (feeding, excretion, predator avoidance, etc.).